-In classical evolutionary models, the above phylogenetic tree constitutes the branching architecture that regulates the formation of a certain character of interest across a set of entities, represented as the leaves of the tree.
-Often, this process is modeled as either a continuous or discrete state-space continuous-time Markov chain, depending on the nature of the character.
-In our \textsc{phylnet} model, the character denotes the real-valued latent features at the different nodes, thereby requiring a continuous state-space process.
-Motivated by its success in evolutionary modeling \citep[e.g.,][]{felsenstein1985phylogenies,eastman2011novel,may2020bayesian} we consider, in particular, a branching Brownian motion to provide a flexible, yet tractable, characterization of the features formation process over the architecture of the phylogenetic tree.
-This choice crucially yields a multivariate normal distribution for these features at the leaves, with a variance-covariance structure that reflects~the phylogeny.
-More specifically, consider for simplicity the case in which each leaf $v=1, \ldots, V$ is characterized by a single latent feature $z_{v} \in \mathbb{R}$, and denote with $\sigma^2$ the variance parameter of the Brownian~motion.
-Let $T$ be the height of the tree, \textit{i.e.,} the distance between the root of the tree and any of its nodes.
-For any pair of nodes $(v,u)$, let $t_{vu}\in[0,T]$ be the distance between the root and the most recent common ancestor to $v$ and $u$; a large value of $t_{vu}$ means that $v$ and $u$ are close cousins.
-Then, under the branching Brownian motion model, the joint distribution of the features' vector at the leaves of the tree is a multivariate Gaussian, \textit{i.e.,} $[z_{1}, z_{2}, \ldots, z_{V}]\sim\mbox{N}_V(0,\Sigma)$ with marginal variances $\mbox{var}(z_{v})=\sigma^2 T$ and covariances $\mbox{cov}(z_{v},z_{u})=\sigma^2 t_{vu}$.
-Hence, the ``closer'' $v$ and $u$ are in the phylogeny, the higher the covariance among the corresponding features.
-This means that, under this construction, tree-based representations of nested~modular~hierarchies among nodes can be possibly learned from the structure in the pairwise dependencies among nodes' latent features.
+In classical phylogenetic models, the above tree constitutes the branching architecture~that~regulates the formation of a certain character of interest across a set of entities denoting the leaves~of~the tree.
+Often, such a process is modeled as either a continuous or discrete state-space continuous-time Markov chain, depending on the nature of the character.
+In our \textsc{phylnet} model, the character denotes the real-valued latent features of the different nodes, thereby requiring a continuous~state-space process.
+Motivated by its success in evolutionary modeling \citep[][]{felsenstein1985phylogenies,eastman2011novel,may2020bayesian} we consider, in particular, a branching Brownian motion to provide a flexible, yet tractable, characterization of the feature formation process over the tree architecture.
+This choice crucially induces a Gaussian distribution for the features at the leaves, with a variance-covariance structure that reflects~the tree topology.
+For~simplicity, consider the case in which each leaf $v=1, \ldots, V$ is characterized by a single latent feature $z_{v} \in \mathbb{R}$, and denote with $\sigma^2$ the variance parameter of the Brownian~motion.
+Let $T$ be the height of the tree $\Upsilon$, \textit{i.e.,} the distance between the root of the tree and any of its leaves.
+For every pair of nodes $(v,u)$, let $t_{vu}\in[0,T]$ be the distance between~the~root and the most recent common ancestor to $v$ and $u$; a large value of $t_{vu}$ means that $v$ and $u$ are close in the tree.
+Then, under the branching Brownian motion model, the joint distribution of the features' vector at the leaves of the tree is a multivariate Gaussian, \textit{i.e.,} $[z_{1}, z_{2}, \ldots, z_{V}]\sim\mbox{N}_V(0,\Sigma_{\Upsilon})$ with marginal variances $\mbox{var}(z_{v})=\sigma^2 T$ and covariances $\mbox{cov}(z_{v},z_{u})=\sigma^2 t_{vu}$.
+Hence, the ``closer'' $v$ and $u$ are in the tree, the higher the covariance among the corresponding features.
+This means that tree-based representations~of nested modular hierarchies among nodes can be possibly learned from the structure in the pairwise dependencies among nodes latent features.
 This intuition~is~at~the~basis~of~the~\textsc{phylnet}~model~presented in Section~\ref{sec_phy_22} (see Chapter 4 in \citet{felsenstein2004inferring} for more details on phylogenetic trees).